ncatlab/nlab-content/pages/0/6/9/4/4960/content.md

   {\lim_\to}_{(U \to X)} *
 $$

-is the ccolimit over the category of plots of $X$ of the functor that is constant on the point.
+is the colimit over the category of plots of $X$ of the functor that is constant on the point.
 This colimit is the [[coproduct]] of points over the connected components of the [[diagram]] category.

 The connected components of the category of plots $y/X$ are the path-connected (or "plot-connected") components of the underlying topological space of $X$.